 The “Great Resignation” trend is leading droves of workers to leave their jobs and seek other career opportunities … but what can companies do to better retain their skilled workers and prevent the expensive process of replacing a worker?

 The best employee retention strategies include advocating for greater diversity, equity, inclusion, and belonging (DEIB) in company culture, addressing burnout causes, and considering what different types of workers need and want in their workplaces.
-Register for our June 16th webinar, "Strategies to Retain the New Workforce" to learn tips your company can use to reduce turnover while promoting greater diversity.
+Watch the recorded webinar, "Strategies to Retain the New Workforce" to learn tips your company can use to reduce turnover while promoting greater diversity.

 The Cost of Employee Turnover